 Most campuses will want you to have a Back-to-School Night sign-in sheet for parents.
 This lets the school keep track of how many parents attend, and it will likely be provided to you in your teacher mailbox the day of the event.
 But what can parents do while you wait for everyone to arrive?

-Providing activities for parents to complete during Curriculum Night can help keep you from being bombarded with questions before your presentation.
+Parents can complete activities during Curriculum Night to help keep you from being bombarded with questions before your presentation.
 It can also allow you more time to greet families as they arrive.

 Here are some simple ideas for things you can have parents do on Curriculum Night:

 - Complete forms or a parent survey to give you more information about their child.